ageneric/pygame-engine-indev/Assets/docs.md

 Draws (blit) a text box to the surface at the (x, y) position specified.

 The width and height, if omitted, fit the text's size.
 If either is omitted, the text sprite is cached.
 Set middle = True to centre text.

+## Groups
+Groups contain multiple sprites (SpriteNodes) and have a range of uses.
+Sprites can be in more than one group.

+A scene has a list of groups.
+This is displayed in the Inspector tab when nothing is selected as the scene groups table.
+To get this list, use:
+`self.groups`
+(where self is a Scene)

+Group 0 is the 'draw group', used for drawing all sprites.
+Sprites are automatically part of the 'draw group'.
+To get this group, use either one of:
+`self.draw_group`
+`self.groups[0]`
+(where self is a Scene)

+You can create Group 1 and onwards to be used for collision checking (for example):
+`self.groups.append(pygame.sprite.Group())`
+(where self is a Scene)
+(within the constructor of a Scene subclass)

+Collision checking can be done between sprites and groups (for example):
+`pygame.sprite.spritecollideany(self, self.scene().groups[1])`
+(where self is a SpriteNode)
+(returns a single sprite from group 1 that collides with this sprite)

+You can check if a sprite is part of a group (for example):
+`self.scene().groups[1].has(self)`
+(where self is a SpriteNode)
+Read the pygame.sprite documentation for more group methods.

+To get the Scene from a Node script, for accessing the above Scene methods and attributes, use:
+`self.scene()`
+(where self is a Node)

 # EOF